SymfonyCasts/lemon-squeezy/sfcasts/outline/outline.md

 - Let's do the same for `title` and `detail`.
 - And finally add `if (isset($error['source']['pointer']))`.
 - Then `$mainErrorMessage .= sprintf(' (at path "%s")', $error['source']['pointer']);`.
-- Else, if somehow we have no errors but it still a client error - let's print the whole error content at least: `$mainErrorMessage .= $e->getResponse()->getContent(false);`.
+- Else, if somehow we have no errors, but it still a client error - let's print the whole error content at least: `$mainErrorMessage .= $e->getResponse()->getContent(false);`.
 - Finally, `throw new \Exception($mainErrorMessage, 0, $e);`
 - Go try it now - much better!
 A lot of context is displayed on the error page.